Early Childhood Education, MA

 Offered in: Chicago

-This program is designed for students who wish to earn an Illinois teaching license to work with children from birth through grade three.
-The requirements for the Illinois early childhood teaching license are integrated with the program.
-With the addition of an elective, students are also eligible for the Early Childhood Special Education approval.
+This program is designed for students who wish to earn an Illinois teaching license to work with children from birth through grade two.
+The requirements for the Illinois early childhood teaching license and the Early Childhood Special Education Approval are integrated with the program.
 The program is ideal for students who do not have an undergraduate major in education, but who aspire to transform schools and classrooms in pursuit of social justice.

-Admission to the program requires a BA degree in any academic area with a grade point average of 2.7 on a 4.0 scale, at least 120 credit hours of undergraduate courses from an accredited college or university, and professional dispositions that have been demonstrated through an interview.
-A passing score on the Test of Academic Proficiency or an ACT or SAT score that meets the state's criterion also is required for continued enrollment in the program.
+Admission to the program requires a BA degree in any academic area with a grade point average of 2.7 on a 4.0 scale, at least 120 credit hours of undergraduate courses from an accredited college or university and professional dispositions that have been demonstrated through an interview.
+A passing score on the Test of Academic Proficiency or an ACT or SAT scores that meet the state's criterion also is required for continued enrollment in the program.

-To be awarded the MA in early childhood education, students must successfully complete a 39 credit hour program of study, and all requirements for the teaching license.
-A total of 36 credit hours of education courses are required for the license; students may earn the license prior to completing the MA degree.
-To earn the teaching license, students must complete an approved student teaching experience having two placements, a minimum of 120 clock hours of pre-student teaching field and service learning experiences, all general education requirements, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.
+To be awarded the MA in early childhood education, students must successfully complete a 45 credit hour program of study, and all requirements for the teaching license, including an approved student teaching experience having two placements, a minimum of 120 clock hours of pre-student teaching field and service learning experiences, all general education requirements, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.
 All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for licensure or the MA degree (C- grades are unacceptable).

 At the time of admission, an advisor reviews transcripts and evaluates all course work completed at other colleges or universities.
 Advising plans are developed and any deficiencies related to licensure requirements are noted.
 If additional course work is needed, the student's advisor will indicate the course work needed on an advising plan.
 Students must confer with their assigned advisors before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.